 Aquamarine is a pale translucent blue-green stone that brings fearlessness, courage, and anxiety relief.

 Diamond gemstones bring strength and energy, reminiscent of it being the hardest mineral on Moh’s hardness scale.
 Diamonds strengthen the qualities of other gems a person wears.
 Diamonds are more accessible compared to other gemstones as it is highly demanded in all types of jewelry.
+Lab grown diamonds are the same chemical composition as mined diamonds, and they don’t require the disruption of local ecosystems.

 Emerald is a rich green stone that represents love, loyalty, integrity, balance, and patience.
 Unsurprisingly, as a result, it is in vibrational alignment with the heart chakra.